mgutz/dat/README.md

         return
     }

-    // do more queries with session ...
+    // do more queries with transaction ...

-    // MUST commit or AutoRollback() will rollback sess.Commit()
+    // MUST commit or AutoRollback() will rollback tx.Commit()
 }
 ```